 Virtually any business can benefit from improving accessibility for their visitors, customers, and staff.
 Some of the most common types of custom ADA signs include:

 - Raised text.
 These signs feature regular Roman characters, but the characters are raised off the surface of the sign.
 This tactile feedback allows those with visual impairments to better read the characters.

 - Icons and graphics.
 Universal symbols for facilities such as stairs and bathrooms quickly communicate key information to those who may not be able to read alphabetical characters.
 They can also be of great use in case of a language barrier.

 - Braille signs.
-Braille is an entire system of characters that’s designed to be read through touch alone.
+Braille office signs is an entire system of characters that’s designed to be read through touch alone.
 It’s a critical tool for people with substantial or total visual impairment.

 Significance of ADA Signs